 "We enhance Scottish culture and the economy, enable employers to develop their staff, and we make higher education accessible to everyone in Scotland, regardless of age, income, qualifications or geography."

-Susan heads up the Directorate, which is responsible for the overall management of The OU in Scotland.
-Susan is pictured, far left, with fellow Directorate members Kate Signorini (second left), Depute Director (Planning, Resources and Engagement) and Lucy Macleod (far right), Depute Director (Students).
+Susan (pictured right) heads up the Directorate, which is responsible for the overall management of The OU in Scotland.
+Kate Signorini is Depute Director (Planning, Resources and Engagement).

 Jennie Lee was born in Fife in 1904.
 Her father and grandfather were miners and both were heavily involved in the Scottish Independent Labour Party.
 Jennie became interested in politics at an early age.
 She later went to university and became a teacher, but her main passion was politics.